IOCCC image by Matt Zucker

 chkentry

-Assuming that chkentry(1) successfully validates both .auth.json and .info.json, then the tarball will be formed and then txzchk(1) will be executed on it.
+Assuming that chkentry(1) successfully validates your submission directory, the tarball will be formed and then txzchk(1) will be executed on it.
 In this case, there should be no problems, as mkiocccentry(1) should NOT form a tarball if there are any issues.

-If mkiocccentry(1) is used and chkentry(1) fails to validate either of the files, then unless it is a system specific problem, it is likely a bug in mkiocccentry(1), chkentry(1) or possibly jparse, though this is quite unlikely.
+If mkiocccentry(1) is used and chkentry(1) fails to validate your submission directory, then unless it is a system specific problem, it could be a bug in mkiocccentry(1), chkentry(1) or possibly jparse, although this is unlikely.
+Nonetheless, if you believe there is a bug, you may report it as explained above.

 chkentry uses the jparse library.
 See the jparse README.md in the mkiocccentry GitHub repo subdirectory jparse as well as the jparse library README.md file in the mkiocccentry GitHub repo subdirectory jparse, for more details.